vmiklos/turtle-cpm/guide/src/usage.md

 The search term can also be specified as an argument if non-interactive mode is wanted.

-Or you can specify paramters to create additional filters for the search:
+Or you can specify parameters to create additional filters for the search:

 ```console
 $ cpm search -m example.com -s http -u myuser -t plain